dan-fritchman/Thesis/content.md

 ![cim-column](fig/cim-column.png "Compute in Memory Column from {\protect\autocite{fritchmancim2021}}")
 ![cim-macro](fig/cim-macro.png "Compute in Memory Macro from {\protect\autocite{fritchmancim2021}}")

-The genesis of the layout21 library was in fact to produce a similar set of circuits: "compute in memory" (CIM, or "processing in memory", PIM) circuits for machine learning acceleration.
+The genesis of the `layout21` library detailed in \autoref{section:layout21} was in fact to produce a similar set of circuits: "compute in memory" (CIM, or "processing in memory", PIM) circuits for machine learning acceleration.
 These circuits attempt to break the typical memory-bandwidth constraint on machine learning processing, by first breaking the traditional Von Neumann split between processing and memory.
 Instead, circuits are arranged in atomic combinations of processing and memory, e.g. a single storage bit coupled with a single-bit multiplier.
 Many research systems have implemented this marriage with analog signal processing, typically performing multiplication via a physical device characteristic, e.g. transistor voltage-current transfer [@chen2021], or that of an advanced memory cell such as RRAM [@yoon2021] or ReRAM [@xue2021].
 Addition and accumulation are most commonly performed either on charge or current, the two analog quantities which tend to sum most straightforwardly.

-Reference [@fritchmancim2021] illustrates many of the difficulties in using such analog signal processing techniques.
+Reference [@fritchmancim2021] details many of the difficulties in using such analog signal processing techniques.
 Particularly, while the analog-domain mathematical operations can often be performed highly effectively, they ultimately must produce digital data to participate in broader digital systems.
 These data conversion steps can serve as bottlenecks to both power and area.
-While [@rekhi2019] provided a lower bound on this "conversion cost", based on applying observed state of the art data converter metrics.
+Reference [@rekhi2019] provided a lower bound on this "conversion cost", based on applying observed state of the art data converter metrics.
 But these bounds are likely far too permissive.
 Such machine learning acceleration systems rarely feature the trade-offs required for state of the art data conversion, which often requires highly complex calibration and area unto itself.

 It instead proposes an all digital compute in memory macro, in which each "atom" is comprised of a _write only_ SRAM bit cell, plus a single bit "multiplier" implemented with a minimum-sized NOR2 gate.
 Figure~\ref{fig:cim-concept} depicts the compute in memory macro's atomic bit-cell and critical building blocks.

 Notably, the conclusions of [@fritchmancim2021] were that programmed-custom layout did not provide a sufficient benefit to the compute in memory circuit to justify its use over the more common digital PnR flow.
 This largely boiled down to a mismatch in layout area between its two primary functions, _compute_ and _memory_.
 Bit for bit, compute is much larger, and hence mitigates the benefit of tightly coupling its layout in memory.
 This example from [@fritchmancim2021] generalizes across much of the historic usage of the programmed-custom layout model.
-Programmed-custom tends to work well for circuits that are highly structured, repetitive, and parametric - i.e. SRAMs, and not much else.
-Contemporary work including [@kumar2023] further extended layout21 and [@fritchmancim2021] to produce an SRAM compiler framework in SkyWater's 130nm open-source technology.
+Programmed-custom tends to work well for circuits that are highly structured, repetitive, and parametric.
+Contemporary work including [@kumar2023] further extended `layout21` to produce such an SRAM compiler framework in SkyWater's 130nm open-source technology.

 ## `Layout21`'s Layered Design
+\label{section:layout21}

 This work's primary tool for programmed custom layout design is the [layout21](https://github.com/dan-fritchman/layout21) library.
 Layout21 is designed to be layered and modular, and to support a modular and diverse set of layout programming applications.
 Each conceptual layer general is comprised of (a) an associated layout data model, and (b) code for manipulating its contents.
 Its lowest "raw" layer directly manipulates geometric layout content in a programming model similar to that of `gdstk` or `gdsfactory`.